 Don’t expect us to support you if you don’t succeed.
 If you don’t prove yourself within a Year, we will look a guy for you and send you off.

-If men fail, they will be supported by family in every manner telling them that they have to be financially sound before marriage and in case of women, they are told to take up a job quickly if he wants else her husband will look after her.
+If men fail, they will be supported by family in every manner telling them that they have to be financially sound before marriage and in the case of women, they are told to take up a job quickly if he wants, else her husband will look after her.